owenfriend24/temple_old/univariate_constrasts.md

 # Univariate Contrasts

 ## for benchmarks - differences in boundary items between run 4 and run 1

+### behavioral data - can run these .py scripts directly in the terminal, pretty small and don't need to be submitted as jobs
 * collector outputted with temple_bids_events isn't formatted right, need to run fix_collector.py
   * tested locally, need to test on tacc
   * usage: fix_collector.py {data_dir} {sub}